Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

         print("...Bidirectional: {}".format(relation.is_bidirectional))
     print("------------------------------------------")
 ```

-The returned response is a heterogeneous list of result and error objects [[ MORE HERE ]]

 Note: The Healthcare Analysis service is currently available only in API version v3.1-preview.3 in gated preview.